chomupashchuk/ariston-remotethermo-home-assistant/README.md

   - Ariston Genus One with Ariston BCH cylinder
   - Ariston Nimbus Flex

+## Integration does not work with:
+  - Ariston Velis Wifi

 ## Integration installation
 In `/config` folder create `custom_components` folder and load source files folder `ariston` in it In `configuration.yaml` include: